AlgoMaster Logo

 A prefix of a string is any leading substring.
 For example, the prefixes of "flower" are "", "f", "fl", "flo", "flow", "flowe", and "flower".
 The longest common prefix (LCP) is the longest string that is a prefix of every string in the array.

-One important detail: any string in the array could be empty, and an empty string has no characters to share.
-So if even one string is "", the answer is immediately "".
-Similarly, the LCP can never be longer than the shortest string in the array, because a prefix of a shorter string can't be longer than the string itself.
+Two properties bound the answer.
+Any string in the array can be empty, and an empty string shares no characters, so if even one string is "", the answer is "".
+And the LCP can never be longer than the shortest string in the array, since a prefix of a shorter string cannot exceed that string's length.

-The core challenge is figuring out an efficient way to compare characters across all strings simultaneously.
+The challenge is comparing characters across all strings efficiently.

 Key Constraints:

-• Only lowercase English letters → No need to handle unicode or special characters.
+• Only lowercase English letters → No unicode or special characters to handle.

 Approach 1: Vertical Scanning